rpkak/zig-libc-test/README.md

 zig build test -Dtarget=[target]
 ```

-Not every test case passes on every target.
-For the following targets, failing tests are skipped by default.
+Not every test case passes under all circumstances.
+Such unstable test cases are skipped by default.
+To build/run them anyway, use the `-Dunstable` command line argument.

-To determine which tests fail, I ran them on my system (mostly using qemu).
-Results on your machine might differ.
+To determine which tests are unstable, I ran the test cases on the following targets (mostly using qemu):

 - `aarch64-linux-musl`
 - `aarch64_be-linux-musl`